SpongePowered/SpongeDocs/source/plugin/configuration/index.rst

 .. note::

     The use of YAML format (http://yaml.org/spec/1.1/) is also supported, but the preferred config format for Sponge plugins is HOCON.
-Conversion from YAML to HOCON can be automated by using a ``YamlConfigurationLoader`` to load the old config and then saving it using a ``HoconConfigurationLoader``.
+Conversion from YAML to HOCON can be automated by using a :javadoc:`YAMLConfigurationLoader` to load the old config and then saving it using a :javadoc:`HoconConfigurationLoader`.